jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

     - Rules:
         - Access Symbols
         - Outward
-        - You Sooner Exit a PRocedure than an Object
+        - You Sooner Exit a Procedure than an Object
         - You Sooner Reference an Interface than Redirect an Interface
         - Exit the Most Borders
     - Bidirection